Nurses Guide to Integrative Oncology: Nurses taking care of themselves - CancerChoices

 If you want your work to support you, not only financially, but in your whole being, you might think about taking a look at the condition of your self-compassion.
 If it needs shoring up or even life support, consider if you’d like to do the sometimes messy and hard and oftentimes beautiful work of healing.
 I promise you that honoring your inner healing will make you a better companion to your patients along their healing journey.
 Self care goes beyond something you do for yourself personally.
 Modeling self care will be a service to your colleagues and your patients.
 We’re not talking about perfection, either.
 You’re human—a fellow wounded healer.
 Everybody needs to care for themselves—even nurses.

 You can choose from many programs for self-care.
-You can begin by reviewing CancerChoices’ 7 Healing Practices as though you’re a patient, not a care practitioner.
+You can begin by reviewing CancerChoices’ 7 Lifestyle Practices as though you’re a patient, not a care practitioner.
 You’ll find guidance on how to choose the practices that are right for you as well as resources for learning more and going deeper with a particular practice.
 We also give information on how to make new healthy habits stick.

 Commentary on self care